Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 The roles and responsibilities of a Quality Controller are as follows:

-• Preparing documentation of the process of inspection.
+• Preparing documentation about the process of inspection.

 1. Biocon